Thursday, August 21, 2025

 Meet My Grandma...
 Kind Of

 I just finished making a traditional Canadian pork pie—Tourtière—for a ladies’ meeting tomorrow.
 The theme is “Meet My Grandma.”
-We’ve been asked to bring food, photos, and stories that remind us of our grandmothers.
-Things they passed down.
-Things we carry forward.
+We’ve been encouraged to bring food, photos, and stories that remind us of our grandmothers—things they passed down, things we carry forward.

 The truth is, I never actually met my grandmother.
 She was gone before I was born.
-I don’t know the sound of her laugh or the way she wore her hair, except from a few pictures of her I've been able to find.
-But I do know that in my French Canadian family, Tourtière was a staple.
-It graced the holiday tables, warmed the kitchen on winter nights, and quietly stitched its way into our family’s fabric.
+I don’t know the sound of her laugh or how she wore her hair, except from a few old photographs.
+But in my French Canadian family, Tourtière was as essential as breathing.
+It graced holiday tables, warmed winter kitchens, and quietly stitched itself into the very fabric of our family.

-I haven’t made one in about 15 years.
-Honestly, I thought it would be easier—muscle memory and all that.
-But let me tell you, it was a lot more work than I remember.
-Let’s just say I had to sit down twice and question my life choices.
-At one point, I found myself negotiating with the pie crust like it was a hostage situation.
-Maybe that’s just age talking, or maybe it’s because when you’re younger, you don’t realize how much goes into the things you take for granted.
-The chopping, the stirring, the seasoning, the slow patience of it all.
-It turns out tradition isn’t fast food.
+I haven’t made one in 15 years.
+I figured it would be like riding a bike—except with ground pork and pie crust.
+Muscle memory and all that.
+Turns out, my muscles remembered. . . they just didn’t want to cooperate.
+I had to sit down twice just to catch my breath.
+At one point, I was negotiating with the pie crust like it was a hostage situation.
+“Just roll out nice and nobody gets hurt.”
+Maybe that’s age talking, or maybe it’s because when you’re younger, you don’t notice how much work goes into the things you take for granted—the chopping, the stirring, the seasoning, the slow patience of it all.
+Tradition, it turns out, is not fast food.

-So tomorrow I’ll show up with my Tourtière, maybe a couple of old black-and-white photos, and a pie dish full of memories that aren’t exactly mine, but still belong to me somehow.
-I’ll bring my pie and place it on the table alongside dishes from other's grandmothers.
-I may not have stories from my own lips to share, but I’ll have this—warm, flaky, a little lopsided, made with love.
+Tomorrow I’ll bring my Tourtière, a couple of old black-and-white photos, and a pie dish full of memories that aren’t exactly mine but somehow still belong to me.
+I may not have stories from my own lips, but I’ll have this—warm, flaky, a little lopsided, made with love.
 A dish that speaks where words fall short.
-A small way of saying, I came from somewhere.
-I come from someone.

 Bon appétit, Mémère.
 I hope I did you proud.